Primary and secondary education

 - Diploma: Attestation du Baccalauréat/ شهادة البكالوريا.

-Please note: 'at least a HAVO diploma' means that the diploma has a higher level than a HAVO diploma, but a lower level than a diploma.
+Please note: 'at least a HAVO diploma' means that the diploma has a higher level than a HAVO diploma, but a lower level than a VWO diploma.
 The level of the diploma lies between a HAVO diploma and a VWO diploma.

 Baccalauréat d’Enseignement Technologique et Professionnel